-2023 valuation, all of which is within the leisure sector.
-The Company's alternatives holding outperformed the Benchmark, both in terms of income return, with a relative outperformance of 3.7%, and capital growth, with a relative outperformance of 12.1%.
+Alternatives represent the portfolio's second smallest sector holding, with 13.5% of the valuation.
+The Company's alternative holdings outperformed the Benchmark in terms of income return, with a relative outperformance of 3.3%, but underperformed the benchmark in capital return terms, with a relative underperformance of 1.1%.